 CLEAN Function in Excel

-The CLEAN function in Excel is used to strip non-printable characters from an input string.
-It is categorized as a String/Text Function.
+The CLEAN function in Excel strips non-printable characters from an input string.
+It is categorized as a string/text function.

-Each character, whether printable or non-printable, has a unique number known as its Unicode character code or value.
-The CLEAN in excel removes the first 32 (non-printable) characters in the 7-bit ASCII code (values 0 through 31) from any given text.
-Unicode also contains other non-printable characters that are not present in the ASCII character set (values 127, 129, 141, 143, 144, and 157).
-Some of these Unicode characters are not be removed by the CLEAN function in excel by itself.
+Whether printable or non-printable, each character has a unique number known as its Unicode character code or value.
+The CLEAN in Excel removes the first 32 (non-printable) characters in the 7-bit ASCII code (values 0 through 31) from any given text.
+However, Unicode also contains other non-printable characters not present in the ASCII character set (values 127, 129, 141, 143, 144, and 157).
+Some of these Unicode characters are not removed by the CLEAN function in Excel by itself.

 Syntax